 In our climate, paying attention to a HSPF rating is particularly important.
 The average temperature that heat pump manufacturers use is 47 degrees for testing purposes, but our winter temperatures can be much lower.
 You can get better winter heat pump performance from a system with a scroll compressor or a dual fuel heat pump system.
 Each of these systems has its own advantages.

 A scroll compressor creates up to 15 degrees warmer air indoors than a standard heat pump and also may last longer since it works more efficiently.
 A dual fuel heat pump is one that works in tandem with a furnace, so when temperatures drop into the 30s and the heat pump begins losing its heating efficiency, the system shifts over to natural gas or propane heating with the furnace.
 These lower the cost of heating, since you can use the more efficient heat pump when it’s mild and rely on fuel only when it’s cold.
 A system like this saves you during the fall and spring, since you only have to use the furnace back-up for the coldest weather.

 If you’d like more information on heat pump performance, contact Ernst Heating & Cooling.
 We’ve provided HVAC services to the Metro-East area since 1951 and will be happy to answer any of your questions.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
-For more information about heat pump performance and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about heat pump performance and other HVAC topics, visit our blog.